-This document provides a general description of the in situ observations used in the calibration and validation of snow cover extent (2011-2013).
-The in situ dataset includes the observations on snow patchiness made at the snow courses by the Finnish Environment Institute SYKE (starting from 1950s) and the snow e-code observations from FMI weather stations.
+This document provides an update to the deliverable report "First summary report of snow data" (30/092014) and replaces the first report.
+We give a general description of the in situ observations used in the calibration and validation of snow cover extent (2011-2014) and the end of snow melt (2001-2014).
+The in situ datasets include observations on snow patchiness made at the snow courses by the Finnish Environment Institute SYKE (starting from 1950s), snow e-code observations from FMI weather stations and snow observations from Russian weather stations.
+Furthermore, the end of snow melt was determined from time series of snow depth and e-codes at weather stations in Finland.